Automate Commit Linting and Package Releases with GitHub Actions

 -

-When ready to release, merge the "Release Preview PR" into
+When it's ready to release, the maintainer merges the "Release Preview PR" into

-main.The Github Action handles publishing to npm (
+main.The GitHub Action then handles publishing to npm (

 pnpx changeset publish), updating tags and changelogs